huggingface/diffusers/docs/source/en/using-diffusers/loading_adapters.md

 <Tip>

 Fusing the weights can lead to a speedup in inference latency because you don't need to separately load the base model and LoRA!
-You can save your fused pipeline with [`~DiffusionPipeline.save_pretrained`] to avoid loading and fusng the weights every time you want to use the model.
+You can save your fused pipeline with [`~DiffusionPipeline.save_pretrained`] to avoid loading and fusing the weights every time you want to use the model.

 </Tip>